 Click the ellipsis icon (…) on the top right corner of the box

-Answer: D. Click the ellipsis icon (…) on the top right corner of the box
+Answer: D. Click the ellipsis icon (…) on the top right corner of the box.
+Here you will see the email address that was used to create the connection.

-For the purposes of this lab, using the CDS Default Publisher is not acceptable.
+For the purposes of this lab, using the CDS Default Publisher is acceptable.

 True